Rabies jabs for girl, 8, bitten by bat

 Rabies jabs for girl, 8, after Shropshire bat bite

-An eight-year-old girl had to be given anti-rabies injections after being bitten by a bat in her kitchen.
+An eight-year-old girl was given anti-rabies injections after being bitten by a bat in her kitchen.

-Honey Ball, of Billingsley, Shropshire, was bitten on the finger after she and her family tried to remove the bat from their home using a tea towel.
+Honey Ball, of Billingsley, Shropshire, was bitten on the finger when she tried to remove the bat from her home with a tea towel.

-After being warned of the rabies risk, Honey's mother Amanda Ball took her to a GP who gave her the jabs, The Sun reported.
+After being warned of the risk of contracting rabies, Honey's mother Amanda Ball took her to a GP who gave her the jabs, The Sun reported.

-She said: "Honey is okay now, but some of the injections were quite painful."
+She said: "Honey is OK now, but some of the injections were quite painful."

 - Midlands Live: Man charged after ambulance attacked; New driver escapes serious injury after flipping car